-Human Resources department is to support the mission, goals and objectives of the entire organization; provide policies and programs in support of the organization to acquire, train/develop, manage, reward and ultimately retain human capital and ensure federal, state and local regulatory compliance related to all terms and conditions of employment.
+Human Resources department is designed to support the mission, goals and objectives of the entire organization; provide policies and programs in support of the organization to acquire, train, develop, manage, reward and ultimately retain human capital.
+Human resources also ensures federal, state and local regulatory compliance related to all terms and conditions of employment.
 Provide guidance, policies and programs in the area of labor/employee relations, organizational development, classification and compensation, staffing and recruitment, benefits, retirement and drug and alcohol compliance.